Our intended hire timeframe for this role is between May - June 2023. If interested in this role, expect a lengthy hiring process.

 Leidos ASC provides science and logistics support for approximately 150 science and technical events across three geographically remote research stations; McMurdo Station, Palmer Station, and South Pole Station and several deep field sites across Antarctica.
 Each station or field site supports world class research across multiple science disciplines.
 The planning and implementation of science support requirements in Antarctica is a critical part of our mission.

 Deployment to Antarctica is required for this position.
-The individual in the position must successfully complete the physical, dental and psychological examinations as required by the NSF for deploying to Antarctica.
+The individual in the position must successfully complete the physical and dental examinations as required by the NSF for deploying to Antarctica.
 Failure to meet these requirements will result in withdrawal of employment offer or other employment action.

 Site specific deployment lengths are detailed below.
 Employment length will be specific to the length of deployment in addition to the onboarding and training periods.